-If your section 21 or section 8 notice isn't valid, you might be able to challenge the eviction and stay in your home.
+If your landlord hasn't followed the proper steps, you might be able to challenge the eviction and stay in your home.

 You might be able to challenge your eviction if your landlord has discriminated against you, for example if they're evicting you:

 - in a way that’s more difficult for you compared with other people